 - Arrive in the conference room at least 10 minutes prior to the start of your session

 - Locate the session chair for your session and check in with them so they know you have arrived

-- When it’s time to present, simply walk to the lectern and click on your name
+- When it’s time to present, find and open your presentation slides.

 Audiovisual equipment in meeting rooms